Gray754/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+It is a js library

 2. What is create-react-app?
+it creates the server to run react on

-3. What is Component Based Architecture?
+3. What is Component Based Architecture? way to structure a project

 4. What is JSX?
+a type of javascript

 5. What is the virtual DOM?
+Document Object Model

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? data can only travel from the parent to child

 ### Understand